 Welcome to Reception - R Orme's Class!

-Homework will begin to come home after the first half term in Autumn.
+Homework - Homework 'mats' go home at the beginning of each half term.
 Homework should be handed in by Thursday morning at the very latest each week to allow staff time to change books and mark homework.
-Bags handed in after this time will have new homework only.
 We ask kindly that homework is stuck into the homework books provided, on the next available page if possible.

 P.E. takes place Friday morning.
 Please make sure that your child has a P.E. kit in school (black shorts and white t-shirt) that is clearly labelled.